A banquet, not a buffet: An outline of biblical historyWritten by Subby Szterszky

 1 & 2 Samuel; 1 Kings; 1 & 2 Chronicles; Psalms; Proverbs; Ecclesiastes; Song of Songs

-Before the son of Jesse came to the throne, however, there was to be a false start in the form of Saul, the first king of Israel.
-Unstable, paranoid and disobedient, he was soon succeeded by David, a man after God’s own heart who ruled for 40 years, from 1011 to 971 BC.
-Not that David was perfect, of course, and the Scriptures are forthright about his successes as well as his failures.
+Before the son of Jesse came to the throne, there was a false start in the form of Saul, the first king of Israel.
+Unstable, paranoid and disobedient, he was soon succeeded by David, a man after God’s heart who ruled for 40 years, from 1011 to 971 BC.
+Not that David was perfect, of course, and Scripture is forthright about his successes as well as his failures.
 But the tenor of his life was of love and devotion to God, repenting of sin when confronted with it, and pursuing the beauty and glory of the Lord.

 Not only is David a forerunner of Christ, he’s also the ideal king of Israel.
 Courageous and sensitive, a man of action as well as strong feeling, a charismatic military leader and a gifted poet and musician who wrote the lion’s share of the Psalms, he’s the Ancient Near Eastern equivalent of a renaissance man.